hljiang0720/hljiang.github.io/_pages/teaching.md

  *~William Butler Yeats*

+### <i class="fa fa-fw fa-chalkboard-teacher" aria-hidden="true"></i> Courses taught at UTRGV

+* **CSCI 2344 Programming in Unix/Linux Environment (Fall 2021)**

+* This course presents the UNIX file system, the commonly used utilities, editors, shell programming and scripting.
+It includes instruction in software development in the UNIX/Linux environment.
+In addition, a brief overview of the internal components of the operating system will be covered.

 ### <i class="fa fa-fw fa-chalkboard-teacher" aria-hidden="true"></i> Teaching Assistant at GWU
 * **Discrete Structures (Spring 2020)**
   * Assisting the Professor: Help design the course, problem sets, quizzes, prepare materials, assist with classroom instruction.